seapagan/aoc-2024/README.md

 > [!NOTE]
 >
 > These solutions may use global variables and other bad practices I
-> wouldn't use in production code, but that works for AOC code!
-I have tried to
+> wouldn't use in production code, but that works for AOC :grin: I have tried to
 > keep them clean and as efficient as I can with my current low knowledge of
 > standard algorithms.
-Maybe I'll revisit them in the future to improve them
+Maybe I'll revisit them in the future to improve them.
-> :grin:.

 - [Day 1: Historian Hysteria](01/main.py)
 - [Day 2: Red-Nosed Reports](02/main.py)